STPv22/Dextensify/README.md

 Fork of dextensify.
 ORIGINAL REPO HERE: https://github.com/ading2210/dextensify

+## GOGGUARDIAN HAS STOPPED WORKING, IF IT STILL WORKS FOR YOU, IT MAY STOP SOON

 # Dextensify
 Dextensify is an exploit which lets you disable most admin-installed Chrome extensions from any webpage.
 It can be used from regular websites, HTML files (recomended), and data URLs.